 A really engaging speech on what is coming next in programming!
 A lot of juicy bits and real life examples!
 But what else can you expect from the guy who’s a keen contributor to Rails’ core?
 Who haven’t got the chance to see it yet, should definitely dig the video.

 A prez full of concrete hints on programming techniques.
 Good to hear that the world does not end on Object Oriented Programming.

 Frontend first.
 Hexagonal architecture.
 MVC.
 During the entire speech, Andrzej was trying to convince us to treat back-end and front-end as 2 separate applications and to acquire good patterns of the real MVC.
 (Backend serving mainly as API).
 Something to think about, especially as the LocalStorage could become a pretty handy feature soon.

-JRuby by Charles Nutter JRuby looks pretty interesting - the results (in terms of performance and scalability) on large applications are 1-2 times better than a standard Ruby implementation.
+JRuby looks pretty interesting - the results (in terms of performance and scalability) on large applications are 1-2 times better than a standard Ruby implementation.
 A little bird told us that it’s all thanks to a real good Java garbage collector and iterative code refactoring.